 Access to free health education and programs throughout the year

-Access to no cost referral services
+Access to no-cost referral services

-- Access to Meadows Center for Health Resources, which includes promotion of healthy lifestyles, free HIV screenings, condom distribution site, peer health educators, and discounted massage services.
+- Access to Meadows Center for Health Resources, which includes the promotion of healthy lifestyles, free HIV screenings, condom distribution site, peer health educators, and discounted massage services.